 What are the best workout headphones?

 iPhone owners should check out the Beats Powerbeats Pro, which is an excellent sporty alternative to the AirPods Pro, another model that can serve well for iOS users.
 Samsung Galaxy smartphone owners should consider the Samsung Galaxy Buds Pro, another pair of high-end buds with some Galaxy-exclusive tricks.

-Budget-conscious exercisers who want quality performance at a low cost should check out the Amazfit Powerbuds, which somehow manages to cram a heart rate sensor and tons of other features into a sub-$100 set of wireless earbuds.
+Budget-conscious exercisers who want quality performance at a low cost should check out the Amazfit PowerBuds Pro, a model that somehow manages to cram a heart rate sensor and tons of other features into a relatively affordable ($149) set of wireless earbuds.
 The lower-priced Amazfit Powerbuds are another solid option if you’re looking for similar features at a lower price.

 The best workout headphones you can buy today

 An all-around performer that hits every mark, the Elite Active 75t currently stands as the best workout headphones.
 Jabra somehow managed to scale down the design, while increasing battery life (7.5 hours per charge, 28 hours with charging case) and the IPX rating (IP57), making these buds waterproof, dust- and sweat-resistant.
 Jabra also sells the buds in a variety of striking colorways, including Copper Black, Grey, Mint, Navy, Sienna, and Titanium Black.

 Even with its smaller form, the Elite Active 75t affords great comfort and on-ear stability.
 Seriously, the buds didn't move at all while we were working out.
 You’ll also enjoy the same vibrant audio associated with the Elite series, only this time the bass has been fine-tuned to achieve full, detailed sound.
 You can further customize the audio through Jabra's app, and there's also active noise cancellation to block out ambient noise when exercising in rowdy environments.